-Samsung “Veyron” flagship clamshell packs Snapdragon 820 CPU, 4GB RAM
+Samsung “Veyron” flagship clamshell packs Snapdragon 820 CPU, 4GB RAM14

 But “Veyron” is also the codename under which Samsung is developing a brand new smartphone featuring a clamshell form factor.
 The internal name has been probably chosen to emphasize the power of the device, which could probably rival the Galaxy Note and Galaxy S series.